Neurodiversity explained

 Can my child be diagnosed with a Sensory Processing Disorder?

 Sensory Processing Disorder (SPD) is not included in the Diagnostic and Statistical Manual of Mental Disorders - Fifth Edition (DSM-5).
 Sensory differences are considered a symptom rather than a diagnosis.
 The Royal College of Occupational Therapy do not therefore, support the use of SPD as a diagnostic label.
-Within the Neurodevelopmental Service, assessment for sensory processing differences may be considered as part of a diagnostic assessment for autism spectrum disorder (ASD or Autism) or attention deficit hyperactivity disorder (ADHD).

 What if my child is too anxious to be assessed?

-All assessments are child focused and adapted to individual needs.
+All our assessments are child focused and adapted to individual needs.
 Just seeing your child in their own environment can often give us a lot of information which adds to our assessment.

 A diagnostic decision comprises many parts and is not just based on one assessment alone.
 If your child does not engage for one part of the assessment, we can still use information from other sources such as questionnaires and nursery/school observations.